The Languages of Lithuania

 - Among the Indo-European living languages, Lithuanian has best maintained the synthetic sentence structure.
 Syntactic connections in it are mainly expressed in interrelated forms of words.

 - The current Lithuanian alphabet has 32 letters: 12 vowels, 20 consonants and 3 letter combinations.

 - In Lithuanian, lexis is the most variable level of language.
 Some words disappear and new ones are coined.
 In the current Lithuanian language, there are especially many terms in various fields.
 The lexis encompases old words, words inherited from the Proto-Indo-European language, word coinages based on inherited words and borrowings.

-- At the beginning of the 21st century, there are more than 30 institutions for the Lithuanian language studies (sometimes Baltic studies) in various countries (mostly in Europe), where one or several linguists study and/or teach the Lithuanian language (and culture).
+- There were more than 30 institutions for the Lithuanian language studies (sometimes Baltic studies) in various countries (mostly in Europe), where one or several linguists study and/or teach the Lithuanian language (and culture).